qualcomm-linux/pkg-camx-dkms/README.md

 ## IMPORTANT: Workflow to paste in the upstream source repo

-The .github/workflows/to_paste_in_upstream/pkg-build-pr-check.yml needs to be transfered over to the source repo.
+The .github/TO_PASTE_IN_UPSTREAM_REPO/pkg-build-pr-check.yml needs to be transfered over to the source repo.
+Once this is done, delete the TO_PASTE_IN_UPSTREAM_REPO as it is not necessary to keep in this repository once the workflow has been transfered.

 **This workflow needs to be put in the default branch of the source repo (likely branch main unless you modify it), otherwise it wont work** This is per new December Github update

 ## Repository Configuration

-### AWS arm64 runners
+### Runners

-The workflows support running and compiling on both AMD64 and ARM64 architectures.
-When selecting 'debian-latest' as runnner, you are selecting
-AMD64 runners from gihub itself.
-Otherwise, if you select "lecore-prd-u2404-arm64-xlrg-od-ephem" as the runner, you are selecting one of the AWS ARM64 ephemeral runners which are not part of github, they are administered by Qualcomm and need to be enabled on a per-repo basis.
-On teams, join the group called "AWS Runners" and ask about having the AWS runners enabled for your repo
+All the workflows are running on the github arm64 runners.
+Some sections need to run on the AWS runners where access to S3 buckets and artifactory.
+You will need to ask **Steve Manley** to enable the repo for the AWS runners.

 ### Repository Variables